Lozik/BeloConfigBundle/README.md

 }
 ```

-Step 3: Enable the service for TWIG
+Step 3: Enable the service for Twig
 -------------------------

-Finally, update your `app/config/config.yml` file:
+Finally, if you wish the configuration to be available inside your Twig templates, simply update your `app/config/config.yml` file:

 ```yml
 # Twig Configuration